The legal structure of the Servier group, an international pharmaceutical company, aims for:

 The general principle of this unique structure is to dissociate the power (i.e. administration and control) from the ownership of capital (i.e. the group’s assets).

-– The capital of the group is held, in part, by French non-profit associations and is self-controlled by the other party (legal scheme enabling an enterprise to own its own capital);
+– The capital of the group is held, in part, by French non-profit associations and is self-regulated for the remaining parts (legal structure enabling a company to hold its own capital);

 – The holding company of the group (Servier SAS) is therefore not held by any individual.
-It reinvests all its benefits into therapeutic progress.
+It reinvests all its profits into therapeutic progress and company growth.

 I – Governance

-1 – A Foundation Council composed of a President, an Executive Committee and other members.
+1 – A foundation board composed of a president, an executive committee and other members.
 All are employees of the group.

 II – The Capital